-While no strict definition of the maximum storage time is established for “interim storage”, in line with the common use of the English word “interim” to mean “provisional” or “temporary”, a party may wish to establish at the national level the maximum duration of storage that may be considered “interim” storage.
+While no strict definition of the maximum storage time is established for “interim storage”, in line with the common use of the English word “interim” to mean “provisional” or “temporary”, a party might wish to establish the maximum storage time to be considered “interim” storage at the national level.

-Within the provisions of a legally binding instrument, the Party has consented to be bound by the obligations contained within the Convention.
-However, at a national level, a Party may allocate responsibility for actions in relation to these obligations to entities operating within its territory.
-As the mercury and mercury compounds covered are considered to be “commodity” substances (as opposed to waste) it may be appropriate for the responsibility for the environmentally sound interim storage of the mercury or mercury compounds to be carried out by the owner or custodian of the mercury or mercury compounds, or the entity that will gain commercial benefit from its use, under controls set out by the Party.
-A formal agreement between the owner of the mercury or mercury compounds and the management of the storage facility may be required to formally delegate responsibility for the environmentally sound management of the mercury.
-It should be noted that storage facilities may be privately owned or publicly owned, either nationally or on a regional basis.
-The authority to operate an interim storage facility may be granted by the relevant national authority, and may specify quantitative limits for the amount of mercury to be stored along with relevant facility requirements.
-Nevertheless, those entities that are not covered should be encouraged to follow these guidelines.
+A party to a legally binding instrument has consented to be bound by the obligations set out in that instrument.
+At the national level, the party may allocate responsibility for actions in relation to such obligations to entities operating within its territory.
+As the mercury and mercury compounds covered under article 10 are considered to be “commodity” substances (for a use allowed under the Convention as opposed to waste), it may be appropriate for responsibility for the environmentally sound interim storage of the mercury or mercury compounds to be delegated to the owner or custodian of the mercury or mercury compounds or to the entity that will gain commercial benefit from their use, under controls established by the party.
+A formal agreement between the owner of the mercury or mercury compounds and the manager of the storage facility may be required to formally delegate that responsibility.
+It should be noted that storage facilities may be owned privately or publicly, nationally or on a regional basis.
+Permission to operate an interim storage facility could be granted by the relevant national authority, and could specify quantitative limits for the amount of mercury or mercury compounds to be stored, along with relevant facility requirements.
+Entities that are not covered by permission arrangements should nevertheless be encouraged to follow these guidelines.